CommandLineLabs/completegeek/docs/getting-started.md

 * It has a **CPU**: The thing that actually does all the processing (following instructions that you or someone else wrote)
 * It has a **GPU**: A specialized type of CPU intended to be used for complicated graphics (and now often used for crypto or AI calculations)
-* It has a display: A screen that lets you see what's going on
+* It has a **display**: A screen that lets you see what's going on
-* It has RAM: Short-term memory that the CPU uses as kind of a scratch-pad.
+* It has **RAM**: Short-term memory that the CPU uses as kind of a scratch-pad.
 It gets erased every time you turn off or reboot your computer
-* It has long-term storage, either a hard drive or an SSD: This is a place for your CPU to write data, that lasts even when the computer is turned off or rebooted.
-It's where programs are installed, or your Word or Excel documents are saved.
+* It has **long-term storage**, either a **hard drive** or an **SSD**: This is a place for your CPU to write data, that lasts even when the computer is turned off or rebooted.
+It's where programs are installed, and your Word or Excel documents are saved.

 A virtual machine pretends that it has all those parts -- it has parts that pretend to be a CPU, pretend to be a display, pretend to be RAM, etc. You can install a brand-new operating system on it (different from what's running on your laptop) and from the point of view of that virtualized operating system, it thinks it's running on a regular computer.
 It doesn't necessarily know that it's on a VM.
 This provides us an easy and cheap way of accessing a Linux VM.
 Plus, if you mess something up, it's really easy to delete the VM and start over!